Aditya-Kadu/BE2_CE/README.md

 Performance evaluated on validation and test sets

 ## 📈 Results & Evaluation
-Best-performing model: RandomForest
+Best-performing model: RandomForest and XGBoost

-Achieved [Accuracy/F1-Score] on the test set
+Achieved accuracy of 12% on the test set

-Insights:

-Emotion [X] resulted in higher/lower engagement

-Users aged 18-24 engaged more/less than other groups